prog4biol/pfb2019/problemsets/Python_04_problemset.md

 	e.
 Use the same print statement from b. to print your new list.
 	f.
 Add a new element to the end.
 [Read about append()](https://www.tutorialspoint.com/python/list_append.htm).
 	g.
 Add a new element to the beginning.
 [Read about insert()](https://www.tutorialspoint.com/python/list_insert.htm).
-        g.
+        h.
 Add a new element somewhere other than the beginning or the end.
-        h.
+        i.
 Remove an element from the end.
 [Read about pop()](https://www.tutorialspoint.com/python/list_pop.htm).
-        i.
+        j.
 Remove an element from the beginning.
-        j.
+        k.
 Remove an element from somewhere other than the beginning or the end.
-	k.
+	l.
 Use `join` to create a string.
 Join the elements on ', '

 2. Write a script that splits a string into a list.
 In your script:
 	- Save the string `sapiens, erectus, neanderthalensis` as a variable.